-I looked around this year for a reusable calendar and missed out on the nice one in Aldi’s for £9.99.
-So I spotted the “diy” advent calendar boxes in Sainsbury’s for only £3, I wasn’t too sure at first how to display them but a quick search on pinterest gave me an idea to use a branch…a small tree branch!
+I looked around this year for a reusable calendar and missed out on the wooden ones in Aldi.
+I spotted the “diy” advent calendar boxes in Sainsbury’s for only £3, I wasn’t too sure at first how to display them but a quick search on the internet I couldn’t find what I wanted and then I had an idea to use a branch…a small tree branch!
 With some string threaded through the boxes, some twinkly lights and some hooks to hang it up, it filled the kids nook under the stairs and looked a bit more like a decoration.

-I filled the boxes with some small chocolates from Aldi and wrote a joke for each day (CM is joke mad at the moment!)
+I filled the boxes with some small chocolates and wrote a joke for each day.

 I have made these once before and loved the result so decided to make a few jars for this Christmas as pressie’s.

-The glass jars are from some delicious fancy yoghurt’s in Aldi (yes we love a bit of Aldi!) and the scoops are from the baby’s Aptamil Milk tubs!
+The glass jars are recycled from some delicious fancy yoghurt’s and the scoops were recycled from the baby’s powdered Milk tubs!

 *I scooped a large tablespoon of each salt in each jar, added a few broken up petals and repeated until half full.